freeCodeCamp/CurriculumExpansion/frontend-cert/react-projects/react-props/user-stories.md

         - `color`.
         - `image`.
         - `description`.
-5. You should add atleast 3 `MoodBoardItem` components to the `MoodBoard` component.
+5. You should add at least 3 `MoodBoardItem` components to the `MoodBoard` component.